Czech Communists risk historic defeat as vote looms - RFI

 "And they're obviously not able to revamp themselves in a way that would ensure their survival," he told AFP.

-Opinion polls ahead of the parliamentary election show that the Communist party risks failing to muster the five percent voter support required for any political party to enter parliament despite its efforts to woo young voters born after Communist rule.
+Opinion polls ahead of the parliamentary election show that it risks failing to muster the five percent voter support required for any political party to enter parliament despite its efforts to woo young voters born after Communist rule.

 The Communist Party of Bohemia and Moravia -- the party's official name -- already suffered major losses in regional elections last year.